We believe that raw, meaty bones play an important role in providing our dogs with balanced nutrition, mental stimulation and pure happiness.

 When you look at a dog’s anatomy and physiology, it is obvious that they are designed to digest raw bones.
 They have large canine teeth and strong jaws to crush bones, and their digestive track is much shorter than a human’s so that the food reaches the highly acidic stomach environment (for protein digestion) a lot quicker.

 Yet, as we said earlier, for some dogs any amount/type of bones could have an undesired effect, even if fed raw.
-To know if this is your dog, you’ll have to watch him and get to know how he behaves with bones.
+To know if this is your dog, you’ll have to carefully watch out for any signs of digestive discomfort, as well as understand your dog's behaviour with bones.

 Further recommended reading: